mtacker/snowflake-demo/README.md

-# Snowflake Example Code Demonstrating:
+# Proposed framework for managed use of Snowflake:
 - RBAC model fully fleshed out demonstrating the use of Functional Roles
 - 5 hypothetical databases to illustrate security across multiple teams (i.e. Functional Roles)
 - Use of Github Actions for CI/CD